ryscheng/paper-template/README.md

 ## Contributing

 Feel free to fork and use for other papers.
-If you make any improvements, please submit a pull request to contribute upstream.
-Bugs can be filed in GitHub issues.
+If you end up making any improvements, please email [me@raymondcheng.net](mailto:me@raymondcheng.net) to submit changes upstream.
+Thanks!